 The world is a volatile place.
 Anti-loot-box bills and propositions will most likely end up doing nothing, because business is business, and there's enough profit to pay the "right" people to repeatedly veto the "wrong" bills.

-Only critical thinking, a skill which is becoming an unpopular rarity nowadays, can protect you, your friends and family from predators looking to exploit the very basic human traits, for profit.
+Only critical thinking, a skill which is a rarity nowadays, can protect you, your friends and family from predators looking to exploit the very basic human traits, for profit.